Yukon-Literacy-Coalition/ylc_website_v2/src/_troubleshooting/2021-05-25-troubleshooting.md

           attack plants next year."
         imagesVideos:
           image: /uploads/screen-shot-2021-07-13-at-10.36.39-am.png
-        belowMedia: "*Onion Maggots*"
-  - contentBlock:
-      body: "*Tip: Plant onions the first week of June to avoid the 1st crop of onion flies which is the most devastating.
+        belowMedia: "*Tip: Plant onions the first week of June to avoid the 1st crop of onion flies which is the most devastating.
 Do not plant onions in same place for 2 years.
 Try using cayenne, dill on the ground and moth balls in jars to fend of flies right from the start.
 Use a combination of deterrents.*"
+  - contentBlock:
+      body: ""
   - contentBlock:
       sideBySideBody:
         mainBody: >-